 What are we looking for?
 Individuals who want to develop their teaching skills and are passionate about teaching biochemistry.

-Interested candidates should send inquiries to Lindsay Rogers, firstname.lastname@example.org
+Interested candidates should email Lindsay Rogers, firstname.lastname@example.org for more information.

 |Scott Covey||Michael Krisinger|